so-long

 (as distinguished from globalized minor modes), but in some cases it will be

-possible to inhibit or otherwise counter-act the behaviour of a global mode
+possible to inhibit or otherwise counter-act the behavior of a global mode

 by overriding variables, or by employing hooks (see below).
 You would need